curtisalexander/convert-docx-to-pdf/README.md

 # convert-docx-to-pdf

-Convert-DocxToPdf converts a directory of Word documents (docx) into pdfs
+Convert-DocxToPdf converts a directory of Word documents (docx) into pdfs on Windows.

 ## Use